Case study: one film – one big issue – one day of action

 - Campaign funders: Aktion Mensch / SAP / Bertelsmann Stiftung / DATEV / Randstad Stiftung

-From an early stage, it was clear that DIE KINDER DER UTOPIE (The Children of Utopia) was one of those films: unique, independently made and all too easily lost in the clamour for attention in an industry where funding and high-profile exhibition slots can make the difference between success and failure.
+But the task of bringing those qualities to the fore was far from simple.
+Like many independent docs, Children of Utopia’s distinctive voice risked being lost in the clamour for attention in an industry where funding and high-profile exhibition slots can make the difference between success and failure.

 Always keen to welcome a new challenge, we knew that, with an innovative distribution model, this film could make a big impact.